 The fertile period is shown in green.
 Fertile period is the time period when it is possible to get pregnant from having sexual intercourse.
 It typically starts from 3 days before ovulation to 2 days after ovulation, for a total of 6 days.
 The best chance of getting pregnant is on ovulation day.
 On the other hand, having intercourse during the fertile period does not guarantee pregnancy.
-In fact, even for healthy couples, the chance of getting pregnant in any given cycle is only 20%-25%.
+In fact, even for healthy couples, the chance of getting pregnant in any given cycle is only about 15%.

 The video below walks through the key stages of an ovulation cycle.